kgateway-dev/kgateway/docs/content/contributing/editing_locally.md

 make serve-site -B
 ```

-That command will render the site using Hugo and launch a local version of the site running on port 1313.
+That command will download any Go dependencies and render the site using Hugo and launch a local version of the site running on port 1313.
 You should see output similar to this:

 ```console
 Environment: "development"